-Below you’ll find guidelines for the most common cases of citation by GBIF users.
-While these are presented in Harvard style, please feel free to adapt citations to the style format required by your institution, publisher or agency.
-However, please do include each element of content from the relevant example, especially the DOI link, URL and date.
+While all example citations below are formatted in Harvard style, please adapt them to the style format required by your institution, publisher or agency.
+However, please do include each element of content, especially the DOI link, URL and date.

-When a registered user downloads data from GBIF.org, s/he is redirected to a page that includes the following information:
+When downloading data from GBIF.org, a registered user is immediately redirected to a page that includes the following information: